Raaz (1959 film)

-Raaz is a 1957 Pakistani suspense thriller film directed by Humayun Mirza.
-It stars Ejaz Durrani, Musarrat Nazir, Allauddin and Shamim Ara.
-The film revolves around a police officer who left his job to prove the innocence of his friend who is alleged of a murder.
+Raaz is a 1959 Pakistani suspense thriller film directed by Humayun Mirza.
+It stars Ejaz Durrani, Musarrat Nazir, Allauddin, Talish and Shamim Ara.
+The film revolves around a police officer who left his job to prove the innocence of his friend who is accused of a murder.

 At the annual Nigar Awards ceremony, it received two awards, including Best Film of 1959.

 Plot

 A passenger gets caught by police with a corpse in the box.
 The passenger's friend, who is in police tries to free him from this trouble but losses his job due to being biased towards the alleged murder.
 The slain's daughter visits the police station regularly but couldn't be satisfied until Inspector ensures her his support.